Super Lawyers - Badge

 Personal Injury Claim

-If someone else’s negligence or actions caused your injury, you could work with personal injury attorneys to file a personal injury lawsuit against the party responsible.
-In the case of a farm accident, your farm accident lawyers may recommend filing your claim against the farm owner, farm equipment manufacturer, or independent contractors who are at fault.
+If someone else’s negligence or actions caused your injury, you could work with personal injury attorneys to file a lawsuit against the party responsible.
+Your farm accident lawyers may recommend filing your claim against the farm owner, farm equipment manufacturer, or independent contractors who are at fault.

 Third-Party Claim